TinEye/tineye-services-nodejs/README.md

 });
 ```
 ## MulticolorEngine
-Once TinEye Services is installed you can include and configure MulticolorEngine
+Once TinEye Services is installed you can include and configure MulticolorEngine.
 ```node
 const { MulticolorEngine } = require('tineye-services');